Jose Garcia Player Props: Reds vs. Phillies

-On Friday, Jose Garcia (on the back of going 1-for-1) and the Cincinnati Reds play the Philadelphia Phillies, whose starting pitcher will be Zack Wheeler.
-First pitch is at 3:05 PM ET.
+The Cincinnati Reds and Jose Garcia, who went 1-for-4 with an RBI last time out, battle Bailey Falter and the Philadelphia Phillies at Citizens Bank Park, Saturday at 4:05 PM ET.

-He reached base in his only plate appearance in his most recent appearance against the Cubs.
+He had a one-hit performance in his most recent game (1-for-4) against the Phillies.

 Jose Garcia Game Info & Props vs. the Phillies